Rodat District: Economy and agriculture

 Rodat is known for its famous sweet fig in summer which are exported to Kabul and other areas of Afghanistan.

 Rodat district is famous for many things: Ghazi Amanullah khan kharghotai, vegetable oil, farming, and pottery.

 Tribes and villages

-Villages are: Tatang Kaly, Chaghari, Qazi Qala, Kaan Dehkan, laghar juy, Kan Momand, Qadrzai, Zakhil, tor baba, Hisarak, Roghani, Kadae, Kamar, Sraa Qala, Mufti Qala, Mazina, Banda, Hisarak, Baroo, Kuza Qala, Sangar.
-Tribes are: Akhundzadgan and tribe; one of the biggest tribe of Nangarhar province with further sub-tribes, Natakhail, Shahdikhail, Wazir (Galakhil, Dawrankhil) Momand, Malakhil, Durani, Alkozai, Noorzai, Sadat, Sahibzadagan, Miran, Qadu khail, Gasi Khail, Hasan Khail, Ali Mohamad Khail and Hazratan.
+Villages are: Hissar-e-shahi, Tatang Kaly, Chaghari, Qazi Qala, Kaan Dehkan, laghar juy, Kan Momand, Qadrzai, Zakhil, tor baba, Hisarak, Roghani, Kadae, Kamar, Sraa Qala, Mufti Qala, Mazina, Banda, Hisarak, Baroo, Kuza Qala, Sangar.
+Tribes are: Akhundzadgan and tribe; one of the biggest tribe of Nangarhar province with further sub-tribes, Natakhail, Shahdikhail, Wazir (Galakhil, Dawrankhil) Momand (Halimzai, Daudzai), Malakhil, Durani, Alkozai, Noorzai, Sadat, Sahibzadagan, Miran, Qadu khail, Gasi Khail, Hasan Khail, Ali Mohamad Khail and Hazratan.
 Another sizeable tribe that also has roots from Rodat is Hazarbuz.

 Education

 The district has 40 primary girls and boys schools and 10 high school For boys and 8 high schools for girls.
 Ahdad Lycee, a famous high school of Nangarhar province, is also located in Rodat.
 Besides 14th grade InService for teachers have also been initiated by ministry of education.
 The Sultan Mosque is located in the center of Rodat city.
 A vast playing ground in the center of Hisaar-e-Shahi is also located where students and youth play cricket and football.